 - Boldness and Originality – The project breaks new ground by exploring LGBT subject matter in non-traditional ways and handles the LGBT content in a fresh and original manner.

 - Impact – The project has significant cultural impact.
 The media project dramatically increases the cultural dialogue about LGBT issues, or reaches an audience that is not regularly exposed to LGBT images and issues.

 - Overall Quality – A project of extremely high quality adds significance to the images and issues portrayed and draws more viewers or readers to the material.
 Fair, accurate and inclusive images may be weakened when they are part of a poor-quality project.

-- Several GLAAD Media Award nominees have received other nominations this season from: the Academy Awards (Philomena, Dallas Buyers Club); the Golden Globe Awards (Philomena, Dallas Buyers Club, Orange is the New Black, Orphan Black, Brooklyn Nine-Nine, Modern Family, Behind the Candelabra); the Independent Film Spirit Awards (Blue is the Warmest Color, Concussion, Dallas Buyers Club); and the Grammy Awards (Vampire Weekend, Modern Vampires of the City).
+- Several GLAAD Media Award nominees have received other nominations this season from: the Academy Awards (The Imitation Game); the Golden Globe Awards (The Imitation Game, Pride, Transparent, Orange is the New Black, Game of Thrones, The Normal Heart); the Independent Film Spirit Awards (Love is Strange, Dear White People); and the Grammy Awards (Sam Smith, In the Lonely Hour)

-- As further evidence that LGBT inclusivity is not a detriment to a film's commercial success, the cumulative domestic box office of the five films in the Outstanding Film - Wide Release category is $72,860,524 to date.
-Even more impressive is the worldwide intake of $140,158,087 to date.
+- As evidence that LGBT inclusivity is not a detriment to a film's commercial success, the cumulative domestic box office of the five films in the Outstanding Film - Wide Release category is $134,555,414 to date.
+The worldwide intake for the five films is $180,020,429 to date.